Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

-v17.94 some minor fixes tk work with labwc and reduce cpu load after playing multiple tracks.
+v17.94 some minor fixes to work with labwc, and reduce cpu load after playing multiple tracks.

 v17.90 Cutdown 8 added for Pi Touch 2 Display.
 1280x720.
 Similar layout to cutdown 7.